Environmental sustainability | Kaitiakitanga

-We understand that while our work has positive outcomes for our people, it consumes resources and impacts the environment, and therefore goals must be set to reduce these impacts as much as possible, and to regenerate the environment where we can.
+Therefore, goals must be set to reduce these impacts as much as possible and regenerate the environment where we can.

-By applying the concepts of the Kaitiakitanga Framework for Environmental Sustainability, we aim to work with our stakeholders to protect our environment, culture, society, and economic stability, to enable our communities to get well, live well, and stay well.
+By applying the concepts of the Kaitiakitanga Framework for Environmental Sustainability, we aim to work with our stakeholders to protect our environment, culture, society, and economic stability, enabling our communities to get well, live well, and stay well.

 Our framework for environmental sustainability

-The Bay of Plenty District Health Board's Kaitiakitanga Framework for Environmental Sustainability sets the scene for how sustainability is understood by the organisation.
+Our Kaitiakitanga Framework for Environmental Sustainability sets the scene for how sustainability is understood by our organisation.

-- show internal and external leadership in environmentally sustainable practice
+- showing internal and external leadership in environmentally sustainable practice

-- be committed to finding and embedding sustainable solutions for all business practices (including those related to waste, energy, water, transportation, food, built environment, and procurement)
+- finding and embedding sustainable solutions for all business practices (including those related to waste, energy, water, transportation, food, built environment, and procurement)

-- consider co-benefits (economic, health, social and environmental resilience/regeneration) during all decision-making processes
+- considering co-benefits (economic, health, social and environmental resilience/regeneration) during all decision-making processes

-- be future focused, while reflecting on the past
+- being future-focused, while reflecting on the past

-This framework is in the process of being adopted across the organisation and has been fully endorsed by the Bay of Plenty District Health Board and Te Hauora Māori o Te Moana a Toi.
+This framework is being adopted across our organisation after being endorsed by the former Bay of Plenty District Health Board and Te Hauora Māori o Te Moana a Toi.

-Sustainability is lead within the organisation by a full time Sustainability Manager guided and supported by:
+Sustainability is led by a full-time sustainability manager who is guided and supported by:

-- Sustainability Steering Group (high level decision making and guidance): Members: Executive and Senior Leadership representatives, Te Hauora Māori o Te Moana a Toi representatives, and Community representation.
+- a sustainability steering group (high-level decision making and guidance).
+Members: executive and senior leadership representatives, Te Hauora Māori o Te Moana a Toi representatives, and community representation.

-For any queries relating to sustainability at Bay of Plenty District Health Board, please email firstname.lastname@example.org.
+For any queries about sustainability, please email email@example.com.

 Our action plans